Flattener

 | Text Edits | Text editing markup (insertions, deletions, replacements).
 Available in Acrobat 6 and later. |

 When markup annotations are flattened, their visual appearance (lines, shapes, highlights) is rendered into the page content stream as static vector graphics.
-The annotation object itself is then removed, so the markup can no longer be selected, edited, or deleted by users viewing the document.
+The annotation object itself is then removed — together with its associated pop-up note window — so the markup can no longer be selected, edited, or deleted by users viewing the document.

 Layer Options